 On our return to Stockholm, we passed the Royal Palace -- quite a pied-à-terre for the royal family.

-The ship is in fact our old friend the Corinthian II although she has gone through several names and ownerships since then.
-We took her across the South Atlantic in 2010.
+The ship is our old friend the Corinthian II although she has gone through several names and ownerships since we took her across the South Atlantic in 2010.
 The Baltic Sea was calm to the point of glassiness for our excursion, but we assured our fellow travelers that this ship could take a lickin' and keep on tickin' if the need arose.

 We spent the evening cruising through the Stockholm archipelago.
 The many islands often had summer homes nestled here and there.
-One of our guides told us that every Swede's dream is to have a country home with red siding and white trim on a nearby island.
+One of our guides said that every Swede's dream is to have a country home with red siding and white trim on a nearby island.

 To be best appreciated, all of these maritime nations and provinces should be visited by ship.
 Driving in from the airport just doesn't supply the same perspective.

 The "Lido Deck" was a favored place for meals throughout the voyage, but especially so on this first evening.
-We were glad the showers that met us when boarding the ship quickly dissapated.
+We were glad the showers that met us when boarding the ship quickly dissipated.

 This was not the last beautiful sunset of the voyage.